-A WhatsApp message popped up on the screen and woke me up one night while sleeping in bed.
-I thought it was an emergency, but it’s simply a girl who wants to say hi, “How's life, Victor?"
-Joanne, who was my girlfriend in Hong Kong, sent me the message.
-"Did you get my message?" she inquired.
-“Why didn't you respond?"
+One night, a WhatsApp message lit up my screen, jolting me awake.
+Assuming it was an emergency, I was surprised to find that it was just a girl saying hi.
+"How's life, Victor?"
+Joanne, my former girlfriend from Hong Kong, had sent the message.
+"Did you get my message?" she asked.
+"Why didn't you respond?"

-"I changed my phone number when I relocated from Hong Kong to Singapore," I explained.
-My thoughts of her came into my mind as I began to wonder what had happened to the lost message.
+"I changed my phone number when I moved from Hong Kong to Singapore," I explained.
+As I spoke, thoughts of her flooded my mind, making me wonder about the message that had gotten lost.

-“Let me take you to my favourite hawker centre, $5 egg fried rice,” I said to her one lunchtime when we were dating.
-“No, I want to go to Japanese restaurants for delicious sushi, even if it's just a few bits of rice,” she expressed her dissatisfaction.
-I turned the subject to our holiday plans in an attempt to please her and make her happy.
-“Let’s go on vacation; let’s go to a local island, like Sentosa in Singapore,” I suggested.
-“No, I want to go to Europe, to Switzerland, and see the snowy mountains,” she expressed her dissatisfaction.
+During one of our lunch dates, I suggested, "Let me take you to my favorite hawker center for $5 egg fried rice."
+Dissatisfied, she responded, "No, I want to go to a Japanese restaurant for delicious sushi, even if it's just a few pieces of rice."
+I tried to switch gears by talking about our vacation plans.
+"How about a local trip to Sentosa Island in Singapore?"
+I offered.
+"No, I want to go to Europe, to see the snowy mountains in Switzerland," she insisted.

-The problem was that I did not have sufficient funds.
-“It's not about the money," Joanne explained, “it’s about your ambition, your ambition to work hard, earn more money, and change your social status.”
-That's what a responsible adult should do.”
-I put in long hours to work hard, but my knowledge of quantum mechanics, Schrodinger equations, and black hole theory did not help me land a high-paying job.
-"Victor, please be more mature?" she inquired.
+Money was the stumbling block.
+"It's not just about the money," Joanne elaborated.
+"It's about your ambition to work hard, earn more, and elevate your social standing.
+That's what a responsible adult does."
+Despite working long hours, my expertise in quantum mechanics, Schrödinger equations, and black hole theories did not land me a high-paying job.
+"Victor, can you be more mature?" she asked.

-Later on, I switched jobs.
-In addition, my pay increased.
-Naturally, as my income increased, I felt compelled to upgrade my lifestyle.
-I used to take public transportation, but now I’m looking for a better quality of life.
-When I told Joanne I wanted to buy a car, she answered, “YES!” right away.
-I bought a blue Mini Cooper and she was more excited than I was.
+Eventually, I changed jobs and got a pay raise.
+As my income rose, I felt the need to upgrade my lifestyle.
+When I told Joanne I was thinking about buying a car, she instantly exclaimed, "YES!"
+I purchased a blue Mini Cooper, and she seemed more excited about it than I was.